 Biological sex is a binary: there are two sexes, male and female.
 Males are born with male sex organs (penis and testes) and male reproductive capacity (sperm production).
 Females are born with female sex and reproductive organs (vagina, uterus), develop secondary sex characteristics (breasts) at puberty and have female reproductive functions (menstruation, gestating a fetus, giving birth).
 Note: functionality is irrelevant, ie. a man who is unable to produce sperm or a woman who is unable to gestate a fetus does not change the biological fact of their maleness or femaleness.
 A person’s sex is a biological fact with recognised characteristics and it cannot be changed.
 A male cannot become a female and a female cannot become a male; no matter how many hormones or how much surgery they have, the changes are cosmetic only.
 Words denoting sex are ‘male’ and ‘female.’

 ‘Gender’ is recognised as a social construct.
 It is a subjective, abstract idea, ie. people have different opinions on the word’s meaning; it cannot be defined by a recognisable set of fixed characteristics.
 The word is commonly used to denote characteristics of personality, role and preferences which are attached to one sex or the other, eg. men are logical, women are emotional; men are dominant, women are submissive.
 These characteristics have no basis in biological reality, ie. they are not fixed innate qualities of the sexes: both males and females are born with equal potential to be either emotional or logical, or both, or neither.
+Although there are differences in male and female brains, they are far more similar than different and no personality characteristic is unique to only one sex or the other.
 The feminist understanding of ‘gender’ is as a hierarchy which places men as the dominant sex and women as subordinate.
 Words denoting gender are ‘masculine’ and ‘feminine.’

 Gender or sex-role stereotyping is assuming that ‘men are like this’ and ‘women are like that’ as unchangeable and natural fact, eg. men are active, macho and natural-born leaders, women are passive, feminine and naturally suited to lower-paid work and caretaking etc.